Latin Reference Texts

 casa, -ae house

-causa, -ae cause, reason; case, situation (causâ, abl. with a preceeding gen., for
+causa, -ae cause, reason; case, situation (causâ, abl. with

 the sake of, on account of)